PeterCamilleri/mystiko/README.md

  - A look at some famous (and infamous) encryption systems used through history.
  - The mystiko gem, written in ruby, that serves as a simple demonstration of the principles of data encryption.
+ - A challenge.
+For as long as secret codes have existed, secret code breakers have tried to defeat them.
+Coming soon, see if you can decode a secret message created by the above ruby code.
+Prizes, if any, to be determined!

 ## Installation